bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 | **Testing**                               |                                |                              |                                                                                                       |                                                   |
 | Partner sandbox store domain          | Required                       | Domain name                  | Share your partner sandbox store for testing purposes prior to launching your tax provider.
 Learn how to [create a partner sandbox store](/api-docs/partner/getting-started/create-a-sandbox-store).                 | `https://sampletax-test-store.mybigcommerce.com/` |

+### Tax profile (optional)

+BigCommerce sets the tax provider registry with your URLs for [Tax Provider API](/...) requests.
+BigCommerce sends requests to these URLs when a merchant requests tax estimates.
+If you would like to support multiple connections for a merchant, BigCommerce can set the registry with flexible URLs that use our new profile option.
+In this case, merchants will enter the URL they want to connect to in the Control Panel when they make install your app.
+Merchants can also self serve updates to the URL.
+Requests to Tax Provider API will go to these urls.
+This allows merchants the flexibility of customizing the endpoint.

+You must liaise with the merchant to provide merchants the url connection options.
+Merchants are responsible if URLs are incorrect.

 ### Sandbox tax provider configuration

 Sandbox tax provider configurations are nested within your production tax provider configuration, as such tax providers requiring a sandbox tax provider configuration should also provide details for their production tax provider configuration.